corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/installation.md

 - Corda Enterprise

 Collaborative recovery requires operative Corda nodes to have a Corda Platform Version (CPV) of 6 or greater.
 This version number is related to the version of Corda a node is running.
-- Node MPV > 6
+- Node Minimum Platform Version (MPV) > 6

-In addition to a CPV of greater than 6, the Corda Work itself must have a sufficient Minimum Platform Version.
+In addition to a CPV of greater than 6, the Corda Work itself must have a sufficient MPV.
 - Network MPV > 6

 ## Database requirements

 Collaborative Recovery CorDapps are tested against Corda Enterprise and will work according to the support matrix defined in the documentation found [here](https://docs.corda.net/docs/corda-enterprise/4.3.1/platform-support-matrix.html).

+## Database Operations

+To facilitate recovery, the Collaborative Recovery CorDapps rely on the following Database tables:

+* *LedgerSync*
+    * `CR_RECONCILIATION_REQUEST`
+* *LedgerRecover*
+    * `CR_RECOVERY_REQUEST`
+    * `CR_RECOVERY_LOG`

+These tables are managed via Liquibase migrations that are included as part of the Collaborative Recovery CorDapps.

+You should not perform manual schema alterations at any time.
+Instead, use the [Database Management Tool](node/node-database.html#database-management-tool) which is included in your Corda Enterprise setup.

+Collaborative Recovery CorDapps are compatible with the full range of the [databases supported by Corda Enterprise](https://docs.corda.r3.com/platform-support-matrix.html#node-databases).

+You must not alter the contents of the Collaborative Recovery tables manually - doing so would mean recovered data is incorrect.

+The Collaborative Recovery tables are not envisioned to grow large in size.
+The space complexities are outlined below:

+* `CR_RECONCILIATION_REQUEST` - **O**(**Number of participants in Business Network**).
+* `CR_RECOVERY_REQUEST` - **O**(**Number of incoming / outgoing recovery attempts**).
+* `CR_RECOVERY_LOG` - **O**(**Number of sent / recovered transactions, attachments and network parameters**).

 ## Install the CorDapps